 GCC Steering Committee functions by a charter which defines the scope, goals, objectives and overall approach.
 This charter is evaluated and updated each year (at the annual meeting).

-The current Green Cities Coalition Steering Committee members are: Megan Andreozzi-Harris, Gail Conners, Becky Elder, Kevin Gilford, Scott Harvey, Ray Krueger, Allison Plute, Steve Saint and Mark Tremmel.
+The current Green Cities Coalition Steering Committee members are: Megan Andreozzi-Harris, Al Brody, Gail Conners, Becky Elder, Kevin Gilford, Scott Harvey, Darlene Jensen, Mark Tremmel and Ingrid Wood.
+Steve Saint is our part-time coordinator.

 During this past year, Local Foods Colorado Springs really kicked off!
 They were one of the main organizers of Local Food Week, which was a great success.
 The Energy Working Group, Transportation Working Group and Recycling Coalition had a number of impact-full projects.
 Check out the complete Green Cities Coalition 2011 Year in Review